gatsbyjs/gatsby/docs/blog/2019-09-26-gatsby-perf/index.md

 tags: ["performance", "v2", "lighthouse", "webpagetest"]
 ---

-Blazing fast isn't just a marketing buzzword.
-There's real business value in a fast site, and whether or not your users realize it, they _want_ a blazing fast site.
-Gatsby is my preferred solution for making fast sites and making sites fast.
-Gatsby balances smart, performant defaults with excellent developer ergonomics, making it my preferred solution for creating sites that my users love.
-However, blazing fast isn't _just_ a goal that once hit can be lauded and bragged about.
-Blazing fast is something that needs to be regularly measured, understood, and improved.
-Each new library that's added, each new screen, each new feature runs the risk of bogging down your site, lessening the meaningful part of blazing in blazing fast.
-If we're _merely_ fast, our competitive advantage in our speed is lost!
-In this post, I'll deep dive on this notion of blazing fast: how do we measure blazing fast?
-How did we improve upon Gatsby v1's gold standard to squeeze even more performance out of every site?
-What are some simple, meaningful metrics to _know_ if your site is blazing fast?
+We say it all the time: Gatsby sites are blazing fast.

+It’s a great tagline.
+But for you, that might raise more questions:
+What’s the value in being blazing fast?
+How do you know it’s blazing fast?
+How can it be even more blazing (incineratingly?) fast?

+These are questions the Gatsby core team has thought about a lot recently, since our recent release of Gatsby v2 improved upon Gatsby v1's gold standard to squeeze even more performance out of every site.

+And what are some simple, meaningful metrics to _know_ if your site is blazing fast?

 Let's get to it.

 > At the BBC, 10% of users are lost for every additional second the site takes to load.

 ## Measuring Speed

 It can oftentimes be overwhelming and exhausting to truly _know_ all the performance optimizations and [web performance acronyms][web-perf] that are helpful to make your site blazing fast.
 H/2, PRPL, RAIL, FLIP, SPA, SW, TTI, oh my!
 Gatsby internalizes many of these practices so that you get _for free_ a blazing fast site with smart defaults out of the box.
 It's valuable to show rather than tell, so let's go over some performance monitoring tools and techniques so that you can learn how to measure the speed of your site and measure your site's performance.
-In particular, I'll go over two tools: Lighthouse and Webpagetest, and two metrics, TTI and Speed Index.
-Armed with the knowledge of these tangible metrics and tools you can be empowered yourself to _know_ whether your site is actually blazing fast or merely an imposter.
+In particular, I'll go over two tools: Lighthouse and WebPagetest, and two metrics, Time to Interactive (TTI) and Speed Index.
+Armed with the knowledge of these tangible metrics and tools you can empower yourself to _know_ whether your site is actually blazing fast — or merely an imposter.

 ### Lighthouse / Google Audit

 [Lighthouse][lighthouse] is an excellent tool provided by Google Chrome.
 It's built into the Chrome browser itself, so there's no reason to _not_ use and explore the excellent provided functionality.

-Lighthouse measures your site's speed and performance on a variety of meaningful criteria including: performance, progessive web app functionality (e.g. service workers, offline functionality, etc.), accessibility, best practices, and search engine optimization.
+Lighthouse measures your site's speed and performance on a variety of meaningful criteria including: performance, progressive web app functionality (e.g. service workers, offline functionality, etc.), accessibility, best practices, and search engine optimization.
 These core measurements, when maximized, give strong evidence that your site is performant, following the latest web performance techniques, and you know, _actually_ fast.

 Our baseline is going to be Gatsby v1.
 I've created a [repository][gatsby-v1-repo] that I've then [deployed to Netlify][gatsby-v1-netlify].
 To use Lighthouse, simply open up Chrome's Developer Tools and navigate to the Audits tab, like so:

 ![Chrome Audits](./video/lighthouse.mp4) <!-- Note: this probably won't work -->